-1. The Faculty of the originating educational unit makes the decision whether to approve proposals for new academic programs or changes to academic programs (including changes to the educational unit's University Scholars program and to dual degree programs) (GR VII.A.6(b); SR 3.2.A.3, below).
+The Faculty of the originating educational unit makes the decision whether to approve proposals for new academic programs or changes to academic programs (including changes to the educational unit's University Scholars program and to dual degree programs) (GR VII.E.1-5).
 For the Honors Program and UK Core, the "Faculty" within the meaning of this rule is the body identified by the University Senate to perform the educational policy-making functions of the respective program.
-For graduate programs, "the Faculty" is the voting graduate faculty of that program (SR 3.2.A.4, below).
+For graduate programs, "the Faculty" is the voting graduate faculty of that program (SR 3.2.3.1.2).
 [US: 5/7/2012]